-You may have a vision in your mind, but how effectively are you communicating your ideas to others?
+You may have a vision in your mind, but how effectively are you at using internal communication animation for explaining your ideas to others?
 Do they also see the bigger picture?

 For your vision to become a reality, you have to find a way of communicating your masterplan to a board of directors, staff and customers.
 In the past, you had to rely on written documents, graphs, images and rousing speeches.
 But was the message received?

 Sometimes, even the most simple visions can create problems if they are not communicated well.
 Your audience needs to see the bigger picture before they can understand how the pieces are put together.

 We should consider ourselves fortunate that we are living in technologically rich times.
 These days we have the capacity to communicate internal processes through illustrated animations.
 What can be imagined can be drawn, and images communicate thoughts, theories and project outcomes better than any other medium.